 Enduring night sweats can affect your quality of sleep, and in turn, your daily life, so professional treatment may be required to treat the issue.

 Cognitive Behavioral Therapy (CBT) is a common technique in the psychological sphere, and it may help treat physical ailments like hot flashes and night sweats.
-According to a research study completed over six weeks, CBT could be effective at reducing night sweats.
+According to a research study completed over six weeks, CBT20 could be effective at reducing night sweats.
 The technique worked primarily by altering the cognitive appraisal of night sweats and hot flashes, showing promise for CBT as a treatment for this issue.

 In some instances, lifestyle changes may not help night sweats, in which case there are alternatives.
 Hormone replacement therapy (HRT) is when an individual takes medication to replace the estrogen the body is lacking.
 HRT can help with numerous issues but could improve the occurrence of night sweating as well.